 NASD Dispute Resolution has filed with the SEC a proposed rule change to the Code to reorganize the current rules, simplify the language, codify current practices, and implement several substantive changes.
 The rule filing was submitted in three parts: Customer Code, Industry Code, and Mediation Code.
-The Customer Code was filed on October 15, 2003 (SR-NASD-2003-158); the Industry Code was filed on January 16, 2004, and amended on February 26, 2004 (SR-NASD-2004-011).
-The provision modifying how NLSS selects arbitrators is the same in the proposed Customer and Industry revisions.
-The Mediation Code was filed on January 23, 2004 (SR-NASD-2004-013).
-It does not contain any provisions concerning the Neutral List Selection System.
-The three new codes will replace the current Code in its entirety.
+The Customer Code was filed on October 15, 2003, and amended on January 3, 2005 (SR-NASD-2003-158); the Industry Code was filed on January 16, 2004, and amended on February 26, 2004 and on January 3, 2005 (SR-NASD-2004-011).
+The Mediation Code was filed on January 23, 2004, and amended on January 3, 2005 (SR-NASD-2004-013).
+The provision modifying how the Neutral List Selection System (NLSS) selects arbitrators is the same in the proposed Customer and Industry revisions.
+The Mediation revision does not contain any provisions concerning NLSS.
 The Code revision is undergoing SEC staff review and has not yet been published for comment.

-[rotating] random basis within a designated geographic hearing site and shall exclude arbitrators based upon conflicts of interest identified within the Neutral List Selection System database.
+- (A) Except as provided in subparagraph (B) below, the Neutral List Selection System shall generate the lists of public and non-public arbitrators on a [rotating] random basis within a designated geographic hearing site and shall exclude arbitrators based upon conflicts of interest identified within the Neutral List Selection System database.

 - (B) Unchanged.

 - (5) (6) Unchanged.

 - (c) (f) Unchanged.